Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Cluster-Robust Variance Estimator (CRVE)

-\end{theorem} Theorem \ref{thm:2-1} establishes the uniform validity of the proposed two-way CRVE.
+uniformly over $\Gamma\in\mathcal{B}_{2}$, as $G,H\to\infty$. \end{theorem} Theorem \ref{thm:2-1} establishes the uniform validity of the proposed two-way CRVE.
 Consequently, standard large-sample inference procedures can be implemented using the quantile regression estimator $\widehat{\beta}$ together with the variance estimator $\widehat{\Sigma}$.

-Note that if Assumption \ref{as:order of variance}(ii) fails, the limiting distribution may be non-Gaussian.
+Note that if Assumption \ref{as:order of variance}(ii) fails, the limiting distribution may be non-Gaussian, with a convergence rate of $\sqrt{GH}$.
 This case is substantially more delicate and has only recently begun to be analyzed in a systematic way; see, for example, \citet{menzel2021bootstrap}, \citet{hounyo2025projection}, and \citet{davezies2025analytic}.
-In particular, \citet{menzel2021bootstrap} (c.f.
-Proposition~4.1) provides a sharp and highly influential characterization of the asymptotic distribution for sample means.
+In particular, \citet{menzel2021bootstrap} (cf. Proposition~4.1) provides a sharp and highly influential characterization of the asymptotic distribution for sample means.
 Building on this insight, we show that a closely related impossibility phenomenon extends beyond sample means to uniform inference in two-way clustered quantile regression.